khlorghaal/blender-ACES-simple-simplified/README.md

 **install**
 add these files to your blender install /datafiles/colormanagement
+for windows this is %appdata%\Roaming\Blender Foundation\Blender\[version]\datafiles\colormanagement
+backing up the original folder is also recommended if you dont want to reinstall if things go wrong

 updating blender (on pacman, idk about windows, i use arch btw) will overwrite the ocio config file, but will not delete any new files
-recommend saving a .bak of the ocio file for easy replacement with each update.
+recommend saving a .bak of the ocio file, for easy replacement with each update.
 hopefully this gets PRed before too many people have to do this manually.

 the LUT files were stolen from magic-mark.com but i dont believe licenses (if there even was one) apply to raw data based on a spec